clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### 1. All CA Certificates in One File (_CACertificatesValidatingToCommonPolicy.p7b_)

 The _CACertificatesValidatingToCommonPolicy.p7b_ contains all certificates retrieved by the FPKI Crawler.
-This file allows you to easily sort the certificates by expiration date, issuer or subject.
+This file allows you to easily sort certificates by expiration date, issuer, or subject.

-### 2. All CA Certificates Broken Down into Eight Files (_CACertificatesValidatingToCommonPolicy_1.p7b_ &mdash; _8.p7b_)
+### 2. All CA Certificates Broken Down into Eight Files (_CACertificatesValidatingToCommonPolicy_1.p7b_&mdash;_8.p7b_)

-The certificates found in the files ‘CACertificatesValidatingToCommonPolicy_1.p7b’ through ‘CACertificatesValidatingToCommonPolicy_8.p7b’ contain all of the CA certificates found by the Crawler, broken evenly into eight files to simplify analysis.
+The certificates found in the files ‘CACertificatesValidatingToCommonPolicy_1.p7b’ through ‘CACertificatesValidatingToCommonPolicy_8.p7b’ contain all of the CA certificates found by the Crawler, broken into eight files to simplify analysis.<!--Will user be analyzing certificate download files?-->

 ### 3. Certificate Files by Groups <!--Define "Groups"-->